 Justice Center.
 The children who benefit from the toy drive are primarily victims of poverty and low income circumstances, child abuse and neglect, domestic violence and other special

-Mahalo to our sponsor, Pacific Media Group for their support and mahalo to our community partners for being drop-off locations: House Mart stores, County of Maui and Aloha International
+Mahalo to our sponsors, Pacific Media Group and HMSA for their support and mahalo to our community partners Four Seasons Resort Maui, Kaanapali Beach Hotel, Worldmark by Wyndham Kihei,

 The A Hui Hou Fund was developed by a group of concerned citizens, led by Alice Lee, in partnership with Maui United Way to provide emergency financial assistance to HC&S displaced

 workers in need.
 With growing concern regarding the over 600 employees that have been laid off due to the sugar plantation closure at the end of 2016, Maui United Way has stepped up to launch

 a fundraising campaign to generate funds to provide displaced workers with emergency asistance, specifically supporting rental, mortgage, utilities and educational needs.

 HC&S and their employees have been supporting Maui United Way since the late 1940s and are believed to be our longest standing contributors.
 The A Hui Hou fund represents our appreciation

 for their continued support to Maui's commnunity and an opportunity to return our support in their time of need.

 To find or give help, just call 211 or visit the online help database.
 It’s free and it’s confidential.
 It’s available 24 hours a day.
 211 connects you to 4,000 community

 services across the State of Hawaii.